wth-mvp-s/LT/aws/AWS Certified Cloud Practitioner (CLF-C01)/what is that test.md

 Cloud9 :: development environment to write, run, and debug code from their web browsers.

-stateful firewall :: more advanced than stateless firewalls, tracks the state of network connections passing through it
+stateful firewall :: more advanced than stateless firewalls, tracks the state of network connections passing through it (Security groups)

 stateless firewall :: decision based on the individual packets of data being transmitted